boztosunmelis-digi/exxonmobil-valuation/README.md

 > **Security Posture Intro:** This repository uses automated dependency monitoring via GitHub Dependabot.
 No production credentials or sensitive data are stored.
-Identified risks are evaluated and documented where applicable.
+Identified risks are evaluated and documented where applicable... the entirety of Security Posture is to be found below, right prior to the Conclusion for your perusal.

 Full 5-year intrinsic valuation suite for ExxonMobil, including DCF, WACC build, trading comps, precedent transactions, and an LBO scenario with a Python-based valuation engine.
 # ExxonMobil Valuation: 5-Year DCF & LBO Framework